Monitor My Maple is our flagship citizen science project.

-Ready to go?
-Click here to access the Spring Monitor My Maple Data form!
-Note:You'll need to have a natureupnorth.org user account to view the form.
+Click here to access our data entry portal.
+Note:You'll need to have and be logged in with a natureupnorth.org user account to add data.
 If you prefer to print data sheets and enter the data later, the spring and fall Monitor My Maple data forms can be downloaded below.

 The sugar maple leaf has smooth edges, five major points (lobes) and U-shape spaces between the lobes, called sinuses.
 The sugar maple leaf is represented on the Canadian flag.
 In contrast, red maple leaves have a jagged leaf edge, three or five lobes, and V-shaped sinuses.
 Norway maple leaves are similar to sugar maple, but are often wider, darker, and produce a white, milky sap at the base of the leaf stem when pulled off the tree.
 See the image below for comparison.

-Accessing Data: We make Monitor My Maple data accessible to the public for use by educators, researchers, and natural resource managers.
-Click here for the most up-to-date data sheet for Fall Observations, and here for Spring observations from 2014-2015.
-We will update our datasets seasonally.
+We make Monitor My Maple data accessible to the public for use by educators, researchers, and natural resource managers.
+At present, we have three data products and one data visualization tool available.

 At the bottom of this page you can download: